tpham20908/planned-events/README.md

 - firebase-admin to access database
 - firebase-functions to trigger api endpoints
-- express to api endpoints
+- express to control api endpoints
 - cors to setup proxy

 ## Database: